How to Start a Travel Blog

 One of the great things about having a travel blog is reading all the comments that your readers leave you.
 In the comments section, WordPress makes it easy to review comments and messages.
 It also allows you to moderate the comments.
 You can approve comments that you want to be seen while blocking inappropriate ones and spam interactions.

 WPForms is a WordPress plugin that handles contact forms.
-With this beginner plugin, you can create basic but useful contact forms throughout your website.
+With this beginner plugin, you can create basic but useful contact forms throughout your travel blog.
 It also creates email subscription forms, payment forms, and more.

 If you want to sell items through your travel blog, then familiarize yourself with the Marketplace section of the menu.
-It allows you to create a free system for eCommerce on your site that is easy for readers to navigate.
+It allows you to create a free system for eCommerce on your travel blog that is easy for readers to navigate.

-As the name might suggest, the appearance section on the menu allows you to change the appearance of your site.
-If you want to edit code, choose a new theme for your site, and more, then check out this option.
+As the name might suggest, the appearance section on the menu allows you to change the appearance of your travel blog.
+If you want to edit code, choose a new theme for your travel blog, and more, then check out this option.

 We've talked a little bit about them so far, but plugins are extremely useful for your site.
 If you want to find new plugins to install and modify ones you currently have running, then come to this section.

-The tools area of the menu will feature other tools you may need to manage your website.
+The tools area of the menu will feature other tools you may need to manage your travel blog.
 One of the most common ones is the import/export option.
-You can export and import content from your website.
+You can export and import content from your travel blog.
 For example, you may use this feature if you need to move your content to a new server.

-Make sure that you know how to use the settings page on your account.
-Here, you can alter various elements of your website such as:
+Be sure that you know how to use the settings page on your account.
+Here, you can alter various elements of your travel blog such as:

 Date and time